MicrosoftDocs/well-architected/well-architected/resiliency/overview.md

 # Overview of the reliability pillar

 Reliability ensures your application can meet the commitments you make to your customers.
-Architecting resiliency into your application framework ensures your workloads are available and can recover from failures at any scale.
+When you architect resiliency into your application framework, you ensure your workloads are available and can recover from failures at any scale.

-Building for reliability includes:
+You can build for reliability by:

 - Ensuring a highly available architecture
 - Recovering from failures such as data loss, major downtime, or ransomware incidents

-To assess the reliability of your workload using the tenets found in the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework/), reference the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).
+To assess workload reliability by using the tenets found in the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework/), reference the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).

 For more information, explore the following video on diving deeper into Azure workload reliability: